cbourke/CSCE156-Lab15/readme.md

 1. Implement the search algorithm described above (the `findElement()` method)

-2. Implement the three ordering methods as described above
+2. Implement the inorder and post order methods.
+The preorder method has been done for you as an example and a non-recursive, stack-based version has also been provided.

 3. Implement the `getNumLeaves()` method